gilles-danjou/pinf/docs/About.md

 Sponsorship & Open Source
 -------------------------

 The PINF project is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php) and currently exclusively sponsored by [Christoph Dorn](http://www.christophdorn.com/).
-To ease PINF-based development, Christoph is working on a bunch of free and for-fee tools.
-These tools are optional and interact with PINF via published APIs open to any tool vendor.
+To leverage the foundation PINF provides and fund further development Christoph is working on free and for-fee tools aimed at streamlining development workflows and lifecycles.
+The tools are optional and interact with PINF via published APIs open to anyone.
 Christoph also offers commercial support and consulting services concerning anything related to PINF.

 PINF strives to be a [first class Open Source project](http://almaer.com/blog/being-open-is-hard-as-we-have-seen-this-week):